eugen0329/vim-esearch/README.md

 " Prevent esearch from mapping any default hotkeys. let g:esearch.default_mappings = 0

-" Open the window in a vertical split and reuse it for all searches. let g:esearch.win_new = {-> esearch#buf#goto_or_open('[Search]', 'vnew') }
+" Open the search window in a vertical split and reuse it for all searches. let g:esearch.win_new = {-> esearch#buf#goto_or_open('[Search]', 'vnew') }

 " Redefine the default highlights (see :help highlight for syntax details)